-The Sami Gold Project comprises 5,200 hectares of mineral rights, located in the Ayacucho and Huancavelica departments of southern Peru at elevations of between 4,000 and 4,500 metres.
+The Sami Gold Project comprises a 1,000 hectare mineral right, located in the Ayacucho and Huancavelica departments of southern Peru at elevations of between 4,000 and 4,500 metres.
 The property lies along the Southern Peruvian Tertiary Volcanic Belt, which is host to a number of world-class high sulphidation epithermal gold and silver deposits.
-Lara's mineral rights cover extensive areas of epithermal alteration, with anomalous gold and silver values that are associated with quartz veining, siliceous bodies, hydrothermal breccias and oxidized vein stockworks.
-During the period the Company reduced the size of the property to focus its exploration efforts on the three most promising target areas: Pitusaja, Sami North and Sami West.
+Lara's mineral right covers the Pitusaja Target, where high-sulphidation epithermal alteration and breccias are exposed over an area 100 by 200 metres, with gold values of up to 1.45 g/t and silver values up to 25.4 g/t returned from the Company's surface sampling.